mtmanning93/Reach_reports/README.md

 ### Cloudinary

-The primary use of cloudinary in this project was to upload and destroy stored images.
-Of course with a number of users storage would quickly fill up therefore it was important to limit the number of images a user can add to each report.
+The primary use of Cloudinary in this project was to upload and destroy stored images.
+Of course, with a number of users storage would quickly fill up therefore it was important to limit the number of images a user can add to each report.
 Users can add 12 images to a report.
-Even within the edit report where users can add and delte images at the same time it is only possible to have a total of 12 images connected to the report object.
+Even within the edit report where users can add and delete images at the same time, it is only possible to have a total of 12 images connected to the report object.

-Once set up you must import cloudinary in your file:
+Once set up you must import Cloudinary in your file:

     import cloudinary
     or
     from cloudinary.models import CloudinaryField

-I also used cloudinary in my ImageFile model using:
+I also used Cloudinary in my ImageFile model using:

     image_file = CloudinaryField('image', default='placeholder')